Dharun235/RA_2025/Documentation of work.md

 ## **19/12/2024**
 - Worked from 9:00 AM to 17:00 PM.
-- Pepper robot - AP990396A14Y9A200044 and Got reply from aldebran to mail to United robotics group - https://support.unitedrobotics.group/en/support/solutions/80000327218
+- Pepper robot - AP990396A14Y9A200044 and version 1.8 and the same for tablet and Got reply from aldebran to mail to United robotics group - https://support.unitedrobotics.group/en/support/solutions/80000327218
 - Mailed to IT support for finding out the wifi corresponding to the IP address - 10.132.0.186
 ---